 Delmar was apparently quite skilled in such tactics as he built a large real estate fortune, but not without the help of his wife Mary.
 When she died in 1902, Mary's obituary called her "one of the shrewdest women real estate operators in the city."
 She purchased the land on which the house was to be built.

 The Delmars hired City Island builder Samuel Booth to erect the house for them

 The Shingle Style

 The Newport Casino in Newport, Rhode Island.
-This National Historic Landmark is considered one of the finest and first Shingle Style building in America
+This National Historic Landmark is considered one of the finest and first Shingle Style buildings in America

-Often times in architecture, new designs are informed by or even modeled after the styles of the past.
-The most obvious examples of such a trend are the "Revival" styles like Greek Revival, Classical Revival, and Spanish Revival, often used to pay tribute to or draw connections with accomplished societies of the past, or to represent shared cultural heritages.
+In architecture, new designs are often informed by or even modeled after the styles of the past.
+The most obvious examples of such a trend are the "Revival" styles like Greek Revival, Classical Revival, and Spanish Revival, often used to pay tribute to or draw connections with accomplished societies of the past or to represent shared cultural heritages.

-In the case of the Shingle style, Americans were looking back at the vernacular architecture of the early colonial period.
+In the case of the Shingle style, Americans looked back at the vernacular architecture of the early colonial period.